 Wildlife Tour in Southern and Central Italy

 Concerning the cities, the highlights are the following: the historical city center of Matera (capital of culture, UNESCO heritage), the eternal city of Rome, the medieval villages of the Apennines.
-As mentioned before, this is an amazing region also from a gastronomical perspective, for let you enjoy 100% of its richness we have chosen the most typical options where to enjoy the best homemade pasta, the best-grilled meat and local vegetables and the most beautiful wines.
+As mentioned before, this is an amazing region also from a gastronomical perspective, to let you enjoy 100% of its richness we have chosen the most typical options where to enjoy the best homemade pasta, the best-grilled meat and local vegetables and the most beautiful wines.
 Then why not considering to have a tour to experience the wildlife of Italy.

-Wild Italy - TOP 5 HIGHLIGHTS:
+Italian Wildlife Tour - TOP 5 HIGHLIGHTS:

 - Exploration of the Abruzzo forests, the best Italian place for mammal watching: wolves, bears and ungulates!